PowerDNS/pdns/docs/migration.rst

 ^^^^^^^^^^^^^^^^^^

 To migrate, the ``zone2sql`` tool is provided.
-This tool parses a BIND ``named.conf`` file and zone files and outputs SQL on standard out, which can then be fed to your database.
+This tool parses a BIND ``named.conf`` file and zone files and outputs SQL on standard output, which can then be fed to your database.
 It understands the BIND master file extension ``$GENERATE`` and will also honour ``$ORIGIN`` and ``$TTL``.